CS51 - Spring 2010 - Lecture 1

 Goals of the class

-- design, code and debug medium-sized programs in Python by the end
+- design, code and debug medium-sized programs in Java

 - All handouts, labs, assignments, etc. will be posted on the course web site

 - Late policy